“Your sin will find you out” (Numbers 32:23).

 Some people, it’s true, are amazingly clever at getting what they want in the short term, with seemingly little attention paid to the principles of long-term reality.
 And for those who’re not as naturally adept at these things, our bookstores are filled with volumes on self-help, psychology, and communication skills.
 Getting what we want is reduced to the relatively simple matter of networking, making the right moves, communicating effectively, and of course, dressing for success.
 We are a deeply superficial people.

 But in the absence of genuine godliness and deep-down integrity, none of the successes gained by these techniques will stand the test of time.
 God sees behind our personalities, and if we only knew it, most other people do too.
 Eventually the Law of the Farm will prevail: we will reap as we have sown.
-We may wish there were, but there is no short cut to any harvest worth having.
+Despite our wishful thinking, there is no short cut to any harvest worth having.

 “In most one-shot or short-lived human interactions, you can use the Personality Ethic to get by and to make favorable impressions through charm and skill and pretending to be interested in other people’s hobbies.
 But eventually, if there isn’t deep integrity and fundamental character strength, the challenges of life will cause true motives to surface and human relationship failure will replace short-term success” (Stephen R. Covey).